Jim Rash: Career

-Rash played Mr. Grayson/Stitches in the 2005 film Sky High, Fenton on That '70s Show, That '90s Show, and Andrew the "whore house guy" on Reno 911!
+Rash played Mr. Grayson/Stitches in the 2005 film Sky High, Fenton on That '70s Show, That '90s Show, and Andrew the "whore house guy" on Reno 911!.
 He appeared in the final episode of Friends, and played Head T.A.
 Philip in Slackers.
 From 2009 to 2015, Rash starred on Community as Craig Pelton, the dean of the community college in which the show takes place.

 Rash and comedy partner Nat Faxon moved into screenwriting with a pilot in 2005 for a series entitled Adopted, which did not take off.
 They wrote the screenplay for The Descendants (2011), based on the novel of the same name, which appeared on the 2008 edition of the Black List (the most popular unproduced scripts in Hollywood at that time).
 The film was released to critical acclaim, receiving a Golden Globe nomination and winning the Academy Award for Best Adapted Screenplay.
-However, the final script for The Descendants was largely re-written by screenwriters and directors Alexander Payne and Jim Taylor.
-Payne would go on to direct the film.
-In an interview with Vulture, Payne discussed an agreement between Payne/Taylor and Rash/Faxon.
-During the awards circuit for The Descendants, Rash/Faxon would deliver the acceptance speeches for all of the awards except the Academy Award; the Academy Award speech would be handled by Payne/Taylor.

 Both Rash and Faxon co-wrote and co-directed the film The Way Way Back (2013), which received a standing ovation at its premiere at the Sundance Film Festival.
 Parts of the film are based on Rash's teenage life.
+The ensemble comedy starred Steve Carell, Toni Collette, Allison Janney, Maya Rudolph, and Sam Rockwell.
+The film was a commercial and critical success, earning a Critics' Choice Movie Award for Best Comedy nomination.

-Rash has voiced the Marquess of Queensbury for all four seasons of the Adult Swim animated comedy Mike Tyson Mysteries.
-Since 2017, he has been the voice actor for Donald Duck universe character Gyro Gearloose in the reboot of DuckTales.
+In 2020, Rash and Faxon reunited for Downhill, an adaptation of the film Force Majeure (2014) by Swedish director Ruben Östlund.
+The film starred Will Ferrell and Julia Louis-Dreyfus.
+Rash and Faxon co-wrote the script with Jesse Armstrong.
+The film debuted at the Sundance Film Festival where it received mixed reviews, with critics' comparing the film to the original.

+Rash has voiced the Marquess of Queensberry for all four seasons of the Adult Swim animated comedy Mike Tyson Mysteries.
+From 2017 to 2021, he voiced Gyro Gearloose in the reboot of DuckTales.
 In 2023, Rash voiced the Fixer, the enforcer for the Conglomerate and recurring character in My Dad the Bounty Hunter.
 He also voiced a video game announcer in the same series.